Enable integration in Microsoft Azure

 Provide information to the HR administrator

-If the Microsoft Azure and Sage People setup are being performed by different individuals, make sure you share the information saved as part of the preceding steps with the Sage People HR administrator.
+If different people are performing the Microsoft Azure and Sage People setup, make sure you share the information you saved with the Sage People HR administrator.

 • Application Client ID